Daniel Boone: Capture and court-martial

 Boone and his men were taken to Blackfish's town of Chillicothe.
 As was their custom, the Shawnee adopted some of the prisoners to replace fallen warriors.
 Boone was adopted into a Shawnee family at Chillicothe, perhaps into Blackfish's family, and given the name Sheltowee (Big Turtle).
 In March 1778, the Shawnee took the unadopted prisoners to Governor Hamilton in Detroit.
 Blackfish brought Boone along, though he refused Hamilton's offers to release Boone to the British.
 Hamilton gave Boone gifts, attempting to win his loyalty, while Boone continued to pretend that he intended to surrender Boonesborough.
 Boone returned with Blackfish to Chillicothe.

-On June 16, 1778, when he learned Blackfish was about to return to Boonesborough with a large force, Boone eluded his captors and raced home, covering the 160 mi to Boonesborough in five days on horseback and, after his horse gave out, on foot.
+On June 16, 1778, when he learned Blackfish was about to return to Boonesborough with a large force, Boone eluded his captors and raced home, covering the 160 mi to Boonesborough in five days on horseback and, after his horse gave out, the majority on foot.
 Biographer Robert Morgan calls Boone's escape and return "one of the great legends of frontier history."

 Upon Boone's return to Boonesborough, some of the men expressed doubts about Boone's loyalty, since he had apparently lived happily among the Shawnee for months.
 Boone responded by leading a preemptive raid against the Shawnee across the Ohio River, and then by helping to successfully defend Boonesborough against a 10-day siege led by Blackfish, which began on September 7, 1778.
 After the siege, Captain Benjamin Logan and Colonel Richard Callaway—both of whom had nephews who were still captives surrendered by Boone—brought charges against Boone for his recent activities.
-In the court-martial that followed, Boone was found "not guilty," and was even promoted after the court heard his testimony.
+In the court-martial that followed, Boone was found "not guilty" and was even promoted after the court heard his testimony.
 Despite this vindication, Boone was humiliated by the court-martial, and he rarely spoke of it.